vikchupak/Network/Loopback.md

 ip -6 addr show dev lo
 ```

 By default, some addresses may not be assigned to your machine.
-You can manually add them as a loopback alias:
+You can manually add them as a loopback alias
 ```bash
 sudo ip addr add 127.0.0.42/32 dev lo
 ```